Japan in February: Weather, Festivals, and Travel Tips

 Sapporo Snow Festival

-The Sapporo Snow Festival features hundreds of snow sculptures and ice sculptures, some of which are over 10 meters tall.
+The Sapporo Snow Festival features hundreds of snow and ice sculptures, some of which are over 10 meters tall.

 Yokote Kamakura Festival